FFuchsbe/GlycanComm/README.md

 1Max-Planck-Institute of Colloids and Interfaces, Department of Biomolecular Systems, Am Mühlenberg 1 14424 Potsdam,

 Installation time: about 20 min
-Software used: Anaconda Naviagtor, comes with Spider and python version 3.8.
+Software used: Anaconda Navigator, comes with Spider and python version 3.8.
 Also tested with this version.
 Teste on Windows 7/64 bit

 How to use the scripts (step by step instruction):